ThatShark/3D-Tic-Tac-Toe/README.md

 ***Caution: Blocks that were originally moved beyond the third layer due to the triangle will disappear after the rotation.***

 - Flip:
 When using the skill, all items will be flipped upside down.
-After the flip, the effects will be the same as the "spin" skill.
+After the flip, all items will still be affected by gravity and the triangle's effects.

 Shortcut Keys
 ---